Vilazodone: Pregnancy

 Antidepressant exposure (including vilazodone) is associated with shorter average duration of pregnancy (by three days), increased risk of preterm delivery (by 55%), lower birth weight (by 75 g), and lower Apgar scores (by <0.4 points).
 It is uncertain whether there is an increased rate of septal heart defects among children whose mothers were prescribed an SSRI in early pregnancy.

 Pharmacology

 Pharmacodynamics

 Vilazodone acts as a serotonin reuptake inhibitor (IC50 = 2.1 nM; Ki = 0.1 nM) and 5-HT1A receptor partial agonist (IC50 = 0.2 nM; IA = ~60–70%).
-It has negligible affinity for other serotonin receptors such as 5-HT1D, 5-HT2A, and 5-HT2C.
-It also exhibits inhibitory activity at the norepinephrine and dopamine transporters (Ki = 56 nM for NET and 37 nM for DAT).
+It has negligible affinity for other serotonin receptors such as 5-HT1D, 5-HT2A, and 5-HT2C, as well as the norepinephrine and dopamine transporters (Ki = 56 nM for NET and 37 nM for DAT).
 A small clinical study found occupancy of the 5-HT1A receptor with vilazodone, whereas occupancy of the SERT by vilazodone in humans does not seem to have been studied.

 Pharmacokinetics

 Vilazodone is best absorbed with food and has a bioavailability of 72% under fed conditions.
-The Cmax increased between 147 to 160% and the AUC increased between 64 to 85% of vilazodone when it was administered with either a fatty or light meal.
+The Cmax increased between 147 and 160% and the AUC increased between 64 and 85% of vilazodone when it was administered with either a fatty or light meal.